yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <Enter>
     ```

-9. Rebuild the web application Docker image using the same command as you did previously
+9. Rebuild the web application Docker image using the same command as you did previously.

     ```bash
     docker build -t content-web .